cyn4/Group-7/README.md

 # Explorewayz

 Explorewayz is a Python application designed to facilitate efficient trip planning by providing users with a unified solution for location information, real-time weather updates, and recommendations for places like restaurants.
-The application leverages various APIs such as Google Maps and OpenWeatherMap to offer users a seamless experience in exploring and adapting to new locations effortlessly.
+The application leverages APIs such as Google Maps and OpenWeatherMap to offer users a seamless experience in exploring and adapting to new locations effortlessly.

 ## Features